iBz-04/Seeker-o1/CONTRIBUTING.md

 # CONTRIBUTING.md

-# Contributing to Anus AI
+# Contributing to Seeker-o1 AI

-Thank you for your interest in contributing to Anus AI!
+Thank you for your interest in contributing to Seeker-o1 AI!
 This document provides guidelines and instructions for contributing to the project.

 ## Table of Contents